LiterateProgramming/exploring_git/readme.md

 this is text

 # So that is how this works.
 no this is text

+this is not text r